U.S. Route 30 in Pennsylvania: 1927 route

-US 22 and US 30 now join I-376 and turn southeast, but the Lincoln Highway (and US 22/30 before the nearby part of what is now I-376 opened in 1953) continued east with PA 60 through Robinson Township.
-In 1950, the Twin Hi-Way Drive-In Theater opened along the Robinson Township stretch, its name derived from the road's former designation of dual U.S. Route 22/30.
-Through Crafton, the highway used Steuben Street, Noble Avenue, Dinsmore Avenue, and Crafton Boulevard, now northbound PA 60.
+US 22 and US 30 now join I-376 and turn southeast, but the Lincoln Highway (and US 22/US 30 before the nearby part of what is now I-376 opened in 1953) continued east with PA 60 through Robinson Township.
 In Pittsburgh, the highway ran along Crafton Boulevard, Noblestown Road, and South Main Street, as PA 60 still does.
-It turned onto Carson Street (now PA Route 837) at the West End Circle, crossing the 1927 Point Bridge into the Point.
+It turned onto Carson Street (now PA 837) at the West End Circle, crossing the 1927 Point Bridge into the Point.

 Downtown Pittsburgh to North Huntingdon

 From 1915 to late 1927, the Lincoln Highway crossed the Allegheny River on the Manchester Bridge to the Point, touching down at the foot of Penn Avenue after meeting the Point Bridge.
-It made its way through downtown to Bigelow Boulevard (now PA Route 380), using Water Street, Liberty Avenue and Oliver Avenue.
+It made its way through downtown to Bigelow Boulevard (now PA 380), using Water Street, Liberty Avenue, and Oliver Avenue.
 It continued to follow present PA 380 onto Craig Street and Baum Boulevard to East Liberty.
-The highway left East Liberty and Pittsburgh on Penn Avenue, the old Pittsburgh and Greensburg Turnpike, also now part of PA 380, and further east part of PA Route 8.
+The highway left East Liberty and Pittsburgh on Penn Avenue, the old Pittsburgh and Greensburg Turnpike, also now part of PA 380, and further east part of PA 8.
 (PA 380 however bypasses the center of East Liberty.)

-The Boulevard of the Allies opened east from downtown Pittsburgh in 1923, and in 1924 it was designated as an alternate route.
-By 1930, this bypass ran along the Boulevard of the Allies, Forbes Avenue, Beeler Street, Wilkins Avenue and Dallas Avenue, rejoining the Lincoln Highway at Penn Avenue, west of Wilkinsburg.
+The Boulevard of the Allies opened east from downtown Pittsburgh in 1923, and, in 1924, it was designated as an alternate route.
+By 1930, this bypass ran along the Boulevard of the Allies, Forbes Avenue, Beeler Street, Wilkins Avenue, and Dallas Avenue, rejoining the Lincoln Highway at Penn Avenue, west of Wilkinsburg.

-Leaving the Pittsburgh area, the Lincoln Highway turned onto Ardmore Boulevard (now signed as PA 8 north of I-376, and U.S. 30 south of I-376).
+Leaving the Pittsburgh area, the Lincoln Highway turned onto Ardmore Boulevard (now signed as PA 8 north of I-376, and US 30 south of I-376).
 It then branched away from Ardmore Boulevard along Electric Avenue, turned northeast on Braddock Avenue, then east on Penn Avenue.
 The Lincoln Highway originally continued onto Airbrake Avenue and then turned south at 11th Street to cross Turtle Creek and the Pennsylvania Railroad main line over a bridge; a 1925 replacement bridge starts at the intersection of Airbrake Avenue, Penn Avenue, Monroeville Avenue, and Greensburg Pike.
-The Lincoln Highway then followed Greensburg Pike up to current U.S. 30.
+The Lincoln Highway then followed Greensburg Pike up to current US 30.

 In 1932, a bypass of the grades into and out of Turtle Creek, including the George Westinghouse Bridge, was opened.
-It runs along current U.S. 30 from the interchange with Electric Avenue in Chalfant to the intersection with Greensburg Pike in North Versailles.
+It runs along current US 30 from the interchange with Electric Avenue in Chalfant to the intersection with Greensburg Pike in North Versailles Township.

-The borough of White Oak had named their main street Lincoln Way in an attempt to convince the Lincoln Highway Association to use it, but instead the highway continued along Greensburg Pike through North Versailles.
+White Oak named their main street Lincoln Way in an attempt to convince the LHA to use it, but instead the highway continued along Greensburg Pike through North Versailles Township.